Distillation Robustifies Unlearning: Experimental Details for Section 6

 \subsubsection{Datasets}

-WDMP includes a WMDP forget and retain corpora for each domain.
+WMDP includes WMDP forget and retain corpora for each domain.
 However, it is common practice to use other datasets as well.
-For example the original WMDP paper introduces RMU \cite{li2024wmdp} using Wikitext \cite{merity2016pointersentinelmixturemodels} as the retain dataset. \\\\
+For example the original WMDP paper introduces RMU \cite{li2024wmdp} using Wikitext \cite{merity2016pointersentinelmixturemodels} as the retain dataset.

 Applying unlearning methods using the original forget and retain datasets as well as public auxiliary datasets such as Wikitext proves difficult, especially for the biology domain and methods other than RMU.
 We hypothesize this is due the datasets possessing numerous differences that could be used to differentiate them.
 This allows the unlearning methods to achieve low loss on their objectives but fail to generalize to the evaluation.
 To remedy this, we create a dataset that eliminates most undesired differences and emphasizes the relevant differences in the domains.
 We extract a question answer dataset from each corpora, Bio retain, Bio forget, Cyber retain, and Cyber forget, by prompting Gemini flash to write questions and answer from text sampled from the corpora.
 Additionally, we extract questions and answer from English Wikipedia using the same process.
 The following is an example of a question and answer generated for the Cyber forget dataset.